Men's rights movement: Circumcision

 Observers have stated that the 'intactivist' movement, an anti-circumcision movement, has some overlap with the men's rights movement.
-Most men's rights activists object to routine neonatal circumcision and say that female genital mutilation has received more attention than male circumcision.
+Most men's rights activists object to routine neonatal circumcision and compare the procedure to female genital mutilation.

 The controversy around non-consensual circumcision of children for non-therapeutic reasons is not exclusive to the men's rights movement, and involves concerns of feminists and medical ethics.
 Some doctors and academics have argued that circumcision is a violation of the right to health and bodily integrity, while others have disagreed.

 Divorce

 Men's rights groups in the United States began organizing in opposition to divorce reform and custody issues around the 1960s.
 Up until this time, husbands held legal power and control over wives and children.
 The men involved in the early organization claimed that family and divorce law discriminated against them and favored their wives.
 Men's rights leader Rich Doyle likened divorce courts to slaughterhouses, considering their judgements unsympathetic and unreasonable.

-Men's rights adherents say that men are consciously or unconsciously opting out of marriage and engaging in a "marriage strike" as a result of a perceived lack of benefits in marriage, and the emotional and financial consequences of divorce, including alimony, child custody and support.
 Men's rights activists have argued that divorce and custody laws violate men's individual rights to equal protection.
 Law professor Gwendolyn Leachman writes that this sort of framing "downplays the systemic biases that women face that justify protective divorce and custody laws".

-Across several countries (including the US and the UK), men file less than a third of opposite-sex divorce cases, and women file over two thirds.